juanbrujo/jquery-plugin-starter/README.md

 	$ grunt watch

 > **testjs**: very helpful, run this one everytime you think you have a working demo.
-It looks for errors and improvements in your JavaScript code and shows suggestions.
+It looks for errors and improvements in your jQuery code and shows suggestions.

 *Use*: